missionpinball/mpf-docs/game_logic/multiballs/multiball_locks.rst

 be used to lock balls, and then when a ball enters one of those devices, the lock count is increased by one.

+Video about ball locks and multiballs:

+.. youtube:: 2mFkgIlksC4

 Multiball locks can be configured in one of four modes of operation:

 ``virtual_only``